Film: Dr. Who and the Daleks

 Dr. Who and the Daleks provides examples of the following tropes:

 - Aliens Speaking English: The Daleks and the Thals, who both speak and read perfect English.
 There's no mention of an equivalent for the TV show's translation circuit (which was only first mentioned in TV years later anyway), and it is unexplained how either race is able to communicate with Dr. Who and his companions.

 - Alternate Continuity: Let us count the ways!

 - The character of the Time Lord note known as The Doctor has become a human scientist literally named Dr. Who.

 - Susan and Barbara are both his granddaughters (with the surname Who, to boot).

 - Ian is Barbara's boyfriend, neither of them is a teacher, and both are teenagers.

-- Susan is a little girl of about eleven (where in the original she was around 200 years old, or whatever the Time Lord equivalent for the age 15 is).
+- Susan is a little girl of about eleven (where in the original she was a 15 year old teenager or equivalent).

 - Dr. Who's ship is known as Tardis (note the lack of the definite article).